-Our lead drug candidate, AV-101, is an orally-available, non-sedating prodrug that is rapidly converted in vivo
+AV-101, our lead drug candidate, is an orally-available, non-sedating, non-hallucinogenic prodrug that is rapidly and enzymatically converted in vivo

-™, our mature human cardiomyocytes (human heart cells) differentiated from pluripotent stem cells, we have developed CardioSafe
+™, our mature, adult human cardiomyocytes (human heart cells) differentiated from hPSCs Using our VSTA-CMs

-bioassay system for assessing new small molecule drug candidates, including drug rescue candidates and drug rescue variants, for potential cardiac toxicity, long before they are tested in animals or humans.
+bioassays for predicting the cardiotoxicity profile of small molecule drug candidates, including promising drug rescue candidates and drug rescue variants, long before they are ever tested in animals or humans.
 We believe CardioSafe

 3D is capable of predicting the in vivo

-™, our mature, human hepatocytes (human liver cells) derived from pluripotent stem cells, we are developing LiverSafe
+™, our highly-functional, non-transformed, mature, human hepatocytes (human liver cells) derived from hPSCs.
+We believe our VSTA-heps

-3D, our second novel customized bioassay system for drug discovery, rescue and development.
+3D, our second novel customized bioassay system for drug rescue and development.
 We believe LiverSafe

 3D will enable us to assess new drug candidates, including drug rescue candidates and drug rescue variants, for potential liver toxicity and metabolism-based safety issues resulting in adverse drug-drug interactions, early in development, long before animal and human testing.
 Drug-related liver toxicity and adverse drug metabolism, as a group, represent one of the top-two reasons for safety-related drug failure during clinical development.